pnp/blog/content/post/azure-meeting-bot-to-capture-meeting-participants-information.md

 {{< image alt="SiddharthVaghasia_14-1630435910364.png" src="images/blog/azure-meeting-bot-to-capture-meeting-participants-information/SiddharthVaghasia_14-1630435910364.png" >}}

-Click on the Advanced option and select Active Directory OAuth.
+Select  the Advanced option and select Active Directory OAuth.
 Here you have to add the client Id and client secret which we noted in the above steps from the Azure Ad App Registration screen.